practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 end
 ```

-This is where the `Cave::Room#safe?` method comes in handy.
+This is where the `Wumpus::Room#safe?` method comes in handy.
 Picking any room
 that passes that condition is enough to get the job done here.

 **Implementation notes**